-In the context of the 18th century, liberty was freedom from oppression – and particularly oppression by the state or government.
+In the context of the 18th century, liberty described freedom from oppression.
+This was usually taken to mean oppression by the state or government.

 Another example of state oppression was the censorship of publications containing criticisms of the king, the aristocracy or the church.
 The Ancien Régime also used torture to deal with its opponents, though this declined in the late 1700s and was formally abolished in May 1788.

 A desire for greater equality also underpinned the ideas of the French Revolution.
 The social structure of the Ancien Régime was uneven and unfair, especially with regard to political participation and taxation.